BiocomputeLab/paraSBOLv/README.md

 If you use this tool to create diagrams or as a basis for new software please cite the following paper that provides an overview of the tool and possible use cases.
 Without citations the support of this tool become difficult.

-`Clark C., Scott-Brown J. & Gorochowski T.E. "paraSBOLv: a foundation for standard-compliant genetic design visualisation tools" (in prep.)`
+`Clark C., Scott-Brown J. & Gorochowski T.E. "paraSBOLv: a foundation for building standard-compliant genetic design visualisation tools" (in prep.)`